Skip to main content

 Cytology (Non-Gynaecological)

-TDL’s Cytology team carries out microscopical examination of cells or crystals on a range of non-gynaecological body fluids, including urine, sputum and CSF.
+TDL’s Cytology team carries out microscopical examination of cells or crystals on a range of non-gynaecological body fluids, including CSF, fluid, urine and sputum.

 Fluids